Sialitech/label-siali/docs/source/guide/quality.md

 <div class="enterprise-only">

-The annotation review workflow is only available in Label Studio Enterprise Edition.
-If you're using Label Studio Community Edition, see <a href="https://labelstud.io/guide/label_studio_compare.html">Label Studio Features</a> to learn more.
+The annotation review workflow is only available in Siali Label Enterprise Edition.
+If you're using Siali Label Community Edition, see <a href="https://labelstud.io/guide/label_studio_compare.html">Siali Label Features</a> to learn more.

 </div>